foggeydoughtnut/Vehicle-Reservation-Slack/README.md

 Then navigate to localhost:3000/login and login to the admin page with username: admin password: password
 Then from the admin (/admin) page you can add vehicles and create admin users

-Start ngrok (or anything similar) on port 3000 so that way the slack commands and such can be forwarded to localhost:3000.
+Start ngrok (or anything similar) on port 3000 so that way traffic can be forwarded to localhost:3000.
 Run the following command to start ngrok
 ```
 ngrok http 3000